 Long before you realize the problem, your brain may be wired to fail.
 Simple choices you make about moods today might surprise you with tomorrow’s mood.
 How so?

 Yield to worry – and you could be opening windows to stress hormones that act as savior and strike as killer.

 Out of Sorts?

 Let’s say you find yourself crankier than normal.
-You may suffer anxiety, or fear that stops you from taking that risk that will move you forward at work.
+You may suffer anxiety, or fear that stops you from taking that risk that will help you ace your next test.

-When this happens, you’ve likely stirred up a chemical hormone in your brain that pushes against relationships, courage, solutions, and general well being.
+When anxiety wins, you’ve likely stirred up a dangerous chemical hormone in your brain that pushes against relationships, courage, solutions, and general well being.